 Here is a video tutorial I made showing how to make this hem:

-If you have any questions or want to show off with your newly hemmed pants, please drop me a line below.
+If you have any questions or want to show off with your newly hemmed pants, drop me a line below.